Limited-Trust in Social Network Games

-Along with the algorithms and processes which define the evolution of agents within the network over time, mathematical bounds were developed for the expected time for an agents to learn each others' $\delta$s to a given level of precision.
-These bounds can be viewed in our e-companion in Appendix B.
+Along with the algorithms and processes which define the evolution of agent behavior over time, mathematical bounds were developed for the expected time for agents to learn each others' $\delta$s to a given level of precision.
+These bounds can be viewed in our e-companion \cite{murray2021trust} in Appendix B.

-The model and experiments performed in this paper present a wide array of options for future research.
-While we noted that agents need not utilize mechanisms such as Grim Trigger or Tit-for-Tat in the social networks we considered, we also saw that limited-trust is not enough to encourage trustworthy behavior in the networks in Figures \ref{fig_star} and \ref{fig_diade}.
-Therefore, {it will be interesting to incorporate} these long standing concepts into the social network model proposed here.
+The model and experiments performed present many directions for future research.
+While agents need not utilize mechanisms such as Grim Trigger or Tit-for-Tat in the social networks we considered, we also saw that limited-trust is not enough to encourage trustworthy behavior in the networks in Figures \ref{fig_star} and \ref{fig_diade}.
+Therefore, {it will be interesting to incorporate} these concepts into the social network model proposed here.
 We believe that doing so will allow our model to more accurately represent interactions in smaller communities which run the risk of exhibiting the behaviors discussed, such as diads.